-125. FIRST-YEAR SEMINAR/THREE CREDITS GEP.
+GEP.
 First-Year Seminars constitute a common and academically significant experience in a student's first year at Converse College.
 All incoming first-year students are required to take a 3-credit hour FYS in the fall semester, choosing from a variety of discipline specific topics.
 Each FYS carries the corresponding departmental prefix, but with the common course number (except for designated honors sections).
-Each FYS course is designed to have no more than 18 students, and counts in some designated category of the General Education are required elements of the course.
+Each FYS course is designed to have no more than 18 students, and counts in some designated category of the General Education Program.
+Strong writing and speaking components are required elements of the course.